 At this stage, you don’t need to worry about scripting videos or recording them.

 However, you do need to get clear on what your course will look like (lesson-by-lesson).

-A good way to begin this process is to first make a list of ALL your ideas.
+A good way to begin this process is to make a list of all your ideas.
 Either in a blank document or notebook, simply write a list of any ideas that might become a lesson in your course.

 Once you have a list of ideas, it’s time to start narrowing things down.

 Think about how long your course will be, and which lessons should come at the beginning, middle, and end.
-From there, fill in the gaps from the list of ideas you created.
-All that matters is that you begin to form a clear image of what your course will look like.
+This will help you form a clear image of what your course will look like.

 - What does your introduction look like?